johnshaughnessy/osai-kube/README.md

 # About

+[This blog post](https://www.johnshaughnessy.com/blog/posts/osai-kube) describes the motivation for this project.
+Here is a brief summary of the features, capabilities, and intended use:

 - Configure and run applications with various GPU requirements.
 - Auto-scale GPU nodes in app-specific node pools.
 - User account authentication and authorization powered by [`keycloak`](https://github.com/keycloak/keycloak) and [`keycloak-gatekeeper`](https://github.com/oneconcern/keycloak-gatekeeper), including support for OpenID Connect, SAML, SSO, etc.